This recipe was sponsored by Kingsford Charcoal, all opinions are my own.

-Grilled baked beans takes a traditional pot of beans to the next level by infusing them with the wonderful flavor of charcoal, making this is the perfect dish to serve at a backyard tailgate.
-Not only is the flavor enhanced by the charcoal, but the cooking pot used also spends most of its time simmering off to the side of the charcoal, leaving you plenty of room to grill up more tasty tailgating fare!
+This grilled baked beans recipe takes a traditional pot of beans to the next level by infusing them with the wonderful flavor of charcoal, making this the perfect side dish to serve at any backyard picnic.

-The other reason to grill baked beans rather than smoke them is because charcoal gives you the high heat you need to saute the onions, peppers, and bacon in the pot prior to simmering all of the ingredients together.
+The other reason to make baked beans on the grill, rather than smoking them, is because charcoal gives you the high heat you need to saute the onions, peppers, and bacon in the pot prior to simmering all of the ingredients together.
 You simply can't do that in a smoker, and if the family is gathered outside to enjoy the cookout, who wants to seclude themselves to the kitchen to work on half the recipe?

-- 8 oz thick sliced bacon - I recommend cutting the bacon into 1" pieces prior to cooking.
+- Thick sliced bacon - I recommend cutting the bacon into 1" pieces prior to cooking.
+Chopped bits of smoked meat can be substituted.

 - Charcoal - Kingsford Orignal works great for this recipe, but for added flavor, I really like Kingford Charcoal with Mequite.